ghuntley/workshops/nixos/01-install-nixos/README.md

 and the first source for binary packages will be the workshop proxy-cache).
 We'll see how all of this works in the next section.

-(NOTE: this is may not true without a reboot, probably an artifact of how networking works under VB, because it did work on a non-virtualised system) (TODO: find workaround)

 ## Now type this